 Under section 267.16, this part of the standard recommends RCRA training.
 This includes initial training, RCRA refresher training, and emergency response training as described in part 265.
 However, RCRA online training is not part of the mentioned methods of training.

-Who Should Enroll for the RCRA Online Training?
+Who Should Enroll in the RCRA Online Training?

-Any industry that generates, manages, stores, cleans up, transports, or disposes of hazardous substance wastes must provide their employees with the RCRA certification training.
+Any industry or employer that generates, manages, stores, cleans up, transports, or disposes of hazardous substance wastes must provide its employees with the RCRA certification training.
 The range of industries that fall within these categories is wide and varied.
 Employees working in industries such as beauty, petroleum, medical, biochemical, pharmaceutical, computer hardware, electronics, HVAC supply, recycling, automotive, etc., must obtain an RCRA training certification of completion.

 Considered from a work task perspective, the EPA recommends workers whose job responsibilities include the below tasks to undergo RCRA training aligned to their specific hazardous waste regulatory topic.
-Such trainings often consist of the RCRA online training program.
+Such training courses often consist of the RCRA online training program.